koibots8230/Newbie-Orientation/exercises/OOP.md

 - A: Is much cleaner and easier to work with
 - B: Is much more easily expandable to more car models
 - C: Does not repeat the same code needlessly

+## Instructions

+Make a new instance of your class from the last lesson & call the method